 Domain name abandoned by earlier registrant and immediately registered by Respondent for its own account.
 Complaint denied even though Complainant’s mark has priority; weak trademark and no evidence of Respondent capitalizing on the mark.

 Mr. Levine is the author of a treatise on trademarks, domain names, and cybersquatting, Domain Name Arbitration, A Practical Guide to Asserting and Defending Claims of Cybersquatting under the Uniform Domain Name Dispute Resolution Policy.
 (Legal Corner Press, 2015).
 Learn more about the book at Legal Corner Press.
 Available from Amazon and Barnes & Noble.
-Ongoing Supplement and Update here.
-Supplement and Update through August 2016 will be available in e-book format on October 1, 2016; the print format will be published on December 1, 2016.
-The Supplement and Update is also available in pdf format free on the publisher’s website, www.legalcornerpress.com/dna-supplement.
+Supplement and Update through August 2016 published January 2017.
+It is available in print format from Amazon and Barnes & Noble but is also available in pdf format free on the publisher’s website, www.legalcornerpress.com/dna-supplement.